Happy Labor Day!

 And in the beginning, the very beginning, God recognized the importance of rest.
 And on the seventh day God finished his work that he had done, and he rested on the seventh day from all his work that he had done.
 (Genesis 2:2, ESV).
 God was not tired, He did not need the rest.
 But He recognized the importance rest would be in our lives, and set, from the very beginning, the example of rest.
 The example Elijah followed, the example Jesus followed, the example many more followed.

-It cannot be denied that 2020 has been a year of trials, a year of exhaustion.
-And the year is not yet over.
+It cannot be denied that the past several years have been ones of trials, even to exhaustion.
 Everyone could use some rest.
 Rest in the arms of the Lord.
 Cast your cares, your worries, your exhaustion on Him.
 Allow Him to care for you as He cared for Elijah, as He cared for His Son, as He cares for all His children!
 Seek rest in the arms of the Lord!

 Happy Labor Day!